NBISweden/workshop-reproducible-research/pages/quarto/quarto-2-the-basics.md

 > environment) you need to take some extra steps.
 Please visit
 > [this link](https://github.com/Anaconda-Platform/nb_conda_kernels#use-with-nbconvert-voila-papermill)
 > and follow steps 1-4.
+> In the final step, check for the name of the kernel matching your `quarto-env` conda environment, _e.g._
+> ```bash
+> $ jupyter kernelspec list
+> Available kernels:
+> ...
+>  conda-env-quarto-env-py    /Users/<your-user-name>/Library/Jupyter/kernels/conda-env-quarto-env-py
+> ```
-> Now you can also explicitly define what Jupyter kernel to use by adding the following to your YAML header:
+> Using the example output from above we can add the following to the YAML header of our Quarto document:
 >
 > ```yaml
 > jupyter: